MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 - Intune Application Configuration Policies (ACP) to customize the org user experience in Microsoft Edge for Business.
 - Intune Application Protection Policies (APP) to secure org data and ensure the client device is healthy when using Microsoft Edge for Business.
-- Windows Defender client threat defense integrated with Intune APP to detect local health threats on personal Windows devices.
+- Windows Security Center client threat defense integrated with Intune APP to detect local health threats on personal Windows devices.
 - Application Protection Conditional Access to ensure the device is protected and healthy before granting protected service access via Microsoft Entra ID (*Azure AD*).

 Participation requirements: